-This film interviews LGBT leaders from around the world to discuss the impact of punitive laws, strict gender norms, and social stigma while also respecting the resilience of these communities to advance real change.
+LGBT leaders from around the world discuss the impact of punitive laws, strict gender norms, and social stigma while also celebrating the resilience of these communities in their efforts to advance real change.

 Phil Crehan examines the social and economic impact of homophobic/transphobic discrimination.
 At the World Bank, he works on various projects that promote the full inclusion of lesbian, gay, bisexual, transgender, and intersex (LGBTI) persons.
 Recently, he focuses on promoting violence prevention for lesbian, bisexual, and transgender women in various contexts.
 With Jake Fagan, Crehan has helped create an app for smart phones, which allows LGBTI people to better report acts of violence and generate much needed data.
 He manages a grant, “Sexual Orientation, Gender Identity, and Development,” that examines the relationship between discrimination and socioeconomic status, in addition to measuring the impact of social exclusion on economic development.
 Crehan is passionate about a world free of discrimination and violence, working alongside sexual minorities, gender minorities, and LGBTI groups.